kean/Pulse/README.md

 > Pulse **is not** a network debugging proxy tool like Proxyman, Charles, or Wireshark.
 It *won't* automatically intercept all network traffic coming from your app or device.

-The main advantage of Pulse it is integrated directly into your app and is always recording (when your code tells it to).
+Pulse is integrated directly into your app and is always recording (when your code tells it to).
 Pulse console is available for everyone who has your test builds.
 You or your QA team can view the logs on the device and easily share them to attach to bug reports.
+That's powerful.

 <br/>

 # Installation

-**Pulse** is available only for [**GitHub sponsors**](https://github.com/sponsors/kean) and will become free once it reaches enough sponsors.
-The access is provided manually, there might be a bit of a delay before you get access after sponsoring.
+**Pulse** is available only for [**GitHub sponsors**](https://github.com/sponsors/kean).
+Once the number of sponsors reaches a certain level, the project will become available to everyone.

+> The access to the private project manifest is provided manually, there might be a bit of a delay before you get access after sponsoring.

 Please follow the [Installation Guide](https://github.com/kean/Pulse/blob/0.9.1/Docs/Installation.md).